-I liked Tequila Cowboy, Margaritaville, and this honky-tonk bar pictured below (perhaps because the band was also from Washington State)!
+I liked Tequila Cowboy, Margaritaville, and this honky-tonk bar pictured below, perhaps because the band on stage was from Washington State just like I am!

 If you’ve made it to Broadway, then you’re only a few blocks away from the John Seigenthaler Pedestrian Bridge.
 This is the best place to get a view of the skyline.
 There’s also a cool little park on the other side of the river.

 Centennial Park and Vanderbilt University